anjicx/CNHypergraph/README.md

 # CNHypergraph

-0.Histograms is previous to choosing cohort
+0. Histograms is previous to choosing cohort

 1. FirstScript is for building hypergraph